Thomas-Barber/football-results-manager/README.md

 # Football Results Manager

 This was an assessed piece of work during the first semester of my first year at university.
 I have since re-written the program to be simpler while maintaining its previous level of functionality.
+The project is a CLI driven program that allows the user to input football match data into the program.
+The program can read and write this data to a file to be later used.
+Any input is validated to ensure it is in the correct format.
+The program is also able to create a ordered league table in .html format.

 ## Getting Started